FTL-Hyperspace/FTL-Hyperspace/wiki/Symbol-Lookup.md

 | **`\|\|`** | **Optional** | **"OR" Logic:** The scanner attempts Symbol Lookup first.
 If the symbol is found, the hex signature is ignored.
 If the symbol is missing, it runs the hex signature scan. |
 | **`->`** | **Chained** | **"Anchor" Logic:** If the symbol is found, the scanner uses the symbol's address as the *start* point for the hex signature scan.
 If the symbol is missing, it behaves like `\|\|` (runs the hex scan globally). |

-* `||`: Optional fallback: SigScan will only uses the fallback signature when symbol lookup fails.
-* `->`: Always fallback: After a successful symbol lookup, SigScan will continue scaning from symbol address.
-Does the same as `||` when symbol lookup fails.

 > **Note:** Do not use `->` if you are looking up a **global variable**.
 Use `||` for globals.

 ### Example: Hybrid Signature